mljs/savitzky-golay/README.md

 `npm install ml-savitzky-golay`

-## Methods
+## SavitzkyGolay(data, h, [options])

-### new SavitzkyGolay(data, h)

-Creates a new Savitzky-Golay filter based in the array of `y` values(`data`) and the difference between `x` dots(`h`).
+Uses the Savitzky-Golay filter based in the array of `y` values(`data`) and the difference between `x` dots(`h`).

-### calc([options])

-Applies the filter using the current options.

 __Options__
-* windowSize: The amount of dots used to make the filtering evaluation, the default value is 5.
+* __windowSize__: The amount of dots used to make the filtering evaluation, the default value is 5.
-* derivative: The grade for the derivative, the default value is 1.
+* __derivative__: The grade for the derivative, the default value is 1.
-* polynomial: The grade of the polynomial function to use for calculation, the default value is 2.
+* __polynomial__: The grade of the polynomial function to use for calculation, the default value is 2.
+* __padval__: Determine how to fill the values, if the value don't match with the next strings, the new values are going to be filled with that value.
+The default value is 0.
+The special strings are:
+  * `'circular'`: Pad with circular repetition of elements within the dimension.
+  * `'replicate'`: Pad by repeating border elements of array.
+  * `'symmetric'`: Pad array with mirror reflections of itself.

 ## Test